AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.1/ex1.md

 ![Demo](../../datacollection/module1.2/images/pv6.png)

-Go back to the **Women** category page, and click another product.
+Go back to the **Phones & devices** category page, and click another product.
 Another Experience Event has been sent to Adobe Experience Platform.

-![Demo](../../datacollection/module1.2/images/pv7.png)

 Open the Profile Viewer panel.
 You'll now see 2 Experience Events of type **Product View**.
-While the behavior is anonymous, we're able to track every click and store it in in Adobe Experience Platform.
+While the behavior is anonymous, with proper consent in place, you're able to track every click and store it in in Adobe Experience Platform.
 Once the anonymous customer becomes known, we'll be able to merge all anonymous behavior automatically to the know profile.

+![Demo](../../datacollection/module1.2/images/pv7.png)

+Go to the Register/Login page.
+Click **Sign In**.

 ![Demo](../../datacollection/module1.2/images/pv8.png)

-Go to the Register/Login page.
-Click **CREATE AN ACCOUNT**.
+Click **Create an account**.

 ![Demo](../../datacollection/module1.2/images/pv9.png)